ysyk2021/creating-a-stress-reducing-environment-in-the-workplace/src/chapter-7-1.md

-# Techniques for Providing Resources and Support for Stress Reduction

-## Introduction

 In today's fast-paced work environment, stress has become a common issue affecting employees' well-being and productivity.
 To address this challenge, organizations need to create a stress-reducing environment by providing resources and support for their employees.
 This chapter explores various techniques that can be implemented to help individuals manage and reduce workplace stress effectively.